maddockw/PopGrid/README.md

 # PopGrid
-A suite of functions to allocate block-level U.S. Census data on race, ethnicity, age, and sex to grid definitions of interest.
+A suite of functions in R to allocate block-level U.S. Census data on race, ethnicity, age, and sex to grid definitions of interest.

 Note: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.